pyohio/pyohio-static-website/2026/content/attend/shirts.md

 # PyOhio 2026 Shirts

-> [!info]
-> The pre-sale for shirts to pick up at PyOhio is closed.
-You can still order t-shirts through the event, to be shipped directly to you a couple weeks after.

 *Support PyOhio with a shirt purchase!*

 Since PyOhio registration is free, we make our shirts optional and use the sale as a fundraiser.